-This resource is intended to assist community groups and residents in the Papanui, Innes and Central wards interested in finding information relevant being ready and prepared for severe weather events, particularly floods and storms, with a focus on local connections.
+This resource is intended to assist community groups and residents in the Fendalton-Waimairi-Harewood area to find relevant information about preparing for severe weather events, particularly floods and storms.

-Please note that this resource is not designed as a 'go to' guide during an emergency, when the Christchurch City Council's website and Newsline site will serve as useful portals to finding information on the current situation, including road closures.
-Nor is it intended to substitute for reviewing official advice available through Civil Defence Emergency Management (CDEM) and MetService.
+Please note that this resource is not designed as a 'go to' guide during an emergency.
+The Christchurch City Council's website and Newsline site will serve as useful portals to finding information on the current situation, including road closures.
+Nor is it intended to substitute official advice available through Civil Defence Emergency Management (CDEM) and MetService.